esdrasrocha/narwhals-cross-engine-dataframes/README.md

 - Filters rows where `age > 25`
 - Adds a new column `is_adult` (True if age ≥ 30)
 - Sorts by age
-- Prints the result
+- Prints the resultExample output:

-Example output:

-🔧 Engine: polars

-name  age  is_adult

-2  Carla   29     False

-1    Bob   35      True

 ---